 The school has trained staff, who have completed the certified 'Team Teach' course, if physical contact is needed.
-No member of staff without this training will ever use any form of physical restraint and the trained staff with the certified training will only do so in the presence of a teacher or the Headteacher.
+Staff will use their professional judgement if restraint is needed.

 If there is an instance when the children are educated offsite, and an emergency occurs, the teacher/teaching assistant can use their professional judgement to stop/block a child.